Engineering

 If you have followed every step so far, you have a functional OpenClaw instance.
 It can chat, browse the web, execute code, and communicate through messaging channels.
 It has basic security in place: loopback gateway binding, token authentication, firewall rules, and DM pairing.

 That covers about 60% of what a production deployment needs.
 Here is the other 40% that most setup guides leave out entirely.
+Our security hardening guide covers each layer in depth with step-by-step instructions.

 Container Hardening